 Cindy Baker is a contemporary artist based in Western Canada whose work engages with queer, gender, race, disability, fat, and art discourses.
 Committed to ethical community engagement and critical social enquiry, Baker’s interdisciplinary research-based practice draws upon 25 years working, volunteering, and organizing in the communities of which she is part.
 She moves fluidly between the arts, humanities, and social sciences, emphasizing the theoretical and conceptual over material concerns.
 Baker holds an MFA from the University of Lethbridge where she received a SSHRC grant for her research in performance in the absence of the artist’s body; she has exhibited and performed across Canada and internationally.
 Helping found important community and advocacy organizations over the course of her career, Baker continues to maintain volunteer leadership roles across her communities.

-FADO presents a new work by Cindy Baker in the context of I (2022), an annual 12-hour event, curated and organized by Christof Migone.
+FADO presents Things I’ve Forgotten by Cindy Baker in the context of –I (2022), curated and organized by Christof Migone.

 Each year the event moves through each word of the 12-word phrase “you and I are water earth fire air of life and death” and activates the word of the year in a myriad of ways.
 This year the word is ‘I’, consequently the focus is on selfless selves, linked Is, and not-Is.